amazon-archives/aws-media-services-workflow-composer/3-RuleBasedEncoding/README.md

 * Return our results in the event object.

-## Create a new lambda from the Profiler lambda
+## MediainfoRulesEngineProfiler lambda

-Now we are ready to create our new profiler lambda.
-We'll start with **profiler** lambda and replace the template decision making code with rule evaluation using the business-rules engine package.
+We'll start with **profiler** lambda and replace the template decision making code with rule evaluation using the Python business-rules engine package.

 The resulting code is in **mediainfoRuleEngineProfiler**.
 Let's do a walk-through of the code and then run a test: